raul23/pyebooktools/README.rst

   *NOTE: more sort options will eventually be implemented, such as random sort.*

-Script usage, subcommads and options
+Script usage, subcommands and options
 ------------------------------------
 As explained in the `Usage, options and configuration`_ section, the usage pattern for running a given **subcommand** is the following: